 Today’s digital transformation isn’t even risky compared to a decade ago.
 With consumer’s digital behavior becoming more predictable and the number of affordable platforms expanding, companies don’t have to make the enormous capital investments they used to have to make just a few years go.

-Case in point is a company I’m assisting with digital signage.
-A vendor came in with an enormous quote that would have taken months to recoup, if they even could.
-It required a proprietary system that was owned and maintained by the vendor, requiring both a subscription to their platform and purchase of their proprietary hardware.
-The company contacted me and asked me for assistance so I reached out to my network.
+A case in point is a company I’m assisting with digital signage.
+A vendor came in with an enormous quote that would have taken months to recoup if they could.
+It required a proprietary system owned and maintained by the vendor, requiring both a subscription to their platform and the purchase of their proprietary hardware.
+The company contacted me and asked me for assistance, so I contacted my network.

-Recommended by a partner, I found a solution that utilized AppleTVs and HDTVs off the shelf and then ran an application that cost just $14/mo per screen – Kitcast.
-By not having to make enormous capital investments and utilizing off-the-shelf solutions, the company is going to recoup the costs almost as soon as the system is live.
+Recommended by a partner, I found a solution that utilized AppleTVs and HDTVs off the shelf and then ran an application that was incredibly inexpensive per screen – Kitcast.
+By not having to make enormous capital investments and utilizing off-the-shelf solutions, the company will recoup the costs almost as soon as the system is live.
 And that’s including my consultation fees!

 In reviewing the case of Sears’ recent bankruptcy, I think this is absolutely what happened.
-Everyone internal understood that the company needed transformed, but they lacked the leadership to make it happen.
-Stability and status-quo had set in over the decades and middle management feared change.
+Everyone internally understood that the company needed to be transformed but lacked the leadership to make it happen.
+Stability and status quo had set in over the decades, and middle management feared change.
 That fear and inability to adapt led to their inevitable demise.

-The reason line of business employees aren’t getting the memo about transformation efforts – and have unfounded job fears as a result – is that there’s no clear leader behind transformation efforts.
+Business employees aren’t getting the memo about transformation efforts – and have unfounded job fears as a result – because there’s no clear leader behind transformation efforts.
 Nintex found a lack of consensus about who should lead digital transformation efforts within an organization.

 As a result of their lack of awareness, line of business employees are more likely to view their company’s transformation and automation efforts as endangering their jobs, even though this is not the case.
-Nearly one-third of employees are worried the use of intelligent capabilities will endanger their jobs.
-Yet, the vast majority of jobs won’t go away as a result of intelligent process automation.
+Nearly one-third of employees worry that using intelligent capabilities will endanger their jobs.
+Yet, most jobs won’t go away due to intelligent process automation.

-Within the marketing and sales departments I work with, companies have already shaved down their resources to a minimum.
+Companies have already shaved down their resources to a minimum within the marketing and sales departments I work with.
 By investing in digital transformation, there’s not a risk of elimination, there’s the opportunity to utilize your talent more effectively.
 Unleashing the creativity and ingenuity of your sales and marketing teams is ultimately the top benefit of digital transformation!

 Douglas Karr